miriamheiss/miriamheiss/README.md

 general kenobi

 I'm Miriam Heiss!
-I'm mostly an organist, but I use Rstudio to make my blog, which I mostly use to put my arrangments of hymn on :)
+I'm mostly an organist, but I use Rstudio to make my blog, which I mostly use to put my arrangments of hymns on :)

 <!--
 **miriamheiss/miriamheiss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.